Nandaka/PixivUtil2/readme.txt

 123456 test
 123456 "test"
 #now all images from member no. 123456 will be safed in directory "test" in the same directory as PixivUtil2
-#as you can see you can use it with "" oder without ;)
+#as you can see you can use it with "" or without ;)
 #
 #next will be stored at the same partition as PixivUtil, but the directory is located in root-part of it
 123456 \test